jballas/441_work/final/readme.md

 ### Time Delays and trying to fix loading issues

 It was a little tricky, but I added a time event that works like javascript's `setTimeout()`.
-Phaser v3 has a `time.addEvent` that gives you other options, such as looping.
-This is the code:
+Phaser v3 has a `time.addEvent` that gives you other options, such as looping.(10) This is the code:
 `this.time.addEvent({delay: 3000, callback: loading_delay, callbackScope: this, loop: false});`
 and its tied to a function I created, which simply loads the text after a 3 second delay.
 ```